Why doing A/B testing is good for construction marketing efforts

 2. Try new changes with confidence

-You might want to include something new, give a fresh look, debut a feature.
-You can’t do this right away.
-You will have to give a thought first about how this can be achieved without changing much of the existing web page.
+You might want to include something new, give a fresh look, or debut a feature.
+But uou can’t do this right away.
+Give a thought first about how this can be achieved without changing much of the existing web page.
 Try the new feature or the new look as an A/B test on the web page and see what the result is.
 Testing the changes first is a good option in comparison to making changes directly on the web page.

 3. A/B testing statistics help in strategy